 Make sure to ask yourself questions about the meat or vegetables.
 Would they quickly burn if I placed them on top?

 Do I want them soft or crunchy?
-You also want to make sure to consider any allergies among family or friends.
+You also want to consider any allergies among family or friends.

 The last thing you want is someone getting sick because of seafood or nuts.